spencer-shadley/completed-class/18-pwa/3-saturday-webpack/activities/22-Stu-Chunking/README.md

 - If extracting functionality from a JavaScript file causes any of the pages to stop working, do **not** continue until you understand why it's not working as expected.

-- Ask the instructor or a TA for help if get stuck or are unsure why a function isn't working.
+- Ask the instructor or a TA for help if you get stuck or are unsure why a function isn't working.